vivekkushwaha373/CSSproject1_study_sync/README.md

-This is a project I made with the help of love babber youtube channel
+This is my first project of CSS